lsp-plugins/lsp-plugins/README.md

 ## For Windows

+The usual directory for LV2 binaries is:
+  * C:\Program Files\Common Files\LV2

-The usual directory for VST binaries is:
+The usual directory for VST2 binaries is:
   * C:\Program Files\Common Files\VST

+The usual directory for VST3 binaries is:
+  * C:\Program Files\Common Files\VST3
+  * C:\Program Files (x86)\Common Files\VST3 - for 32-bit plugins on 64-bit Windows.

 The usual directory for CLAP binaries is:
   * C:\Program Files\Common Files\CLAP